 Substring Expansion.
 Expands to up to length characters of parameter starting at the character specified by offset.
 If length is omitted, expands to the substring of parameter starting at the character specified by offset. length and offset are arithmetic expressions (see ARITHMETIC EVALU-ATION below). length must evaluate to a number greater than or equal to zero.
 If offset evaluates to a number less than zero, the value is used as an offset from the end of the value of parameter.
 If parameter is @, the result is length positional parameters beginning at offset.
 If parameter is an array name indexed by @ or , the result is the length members of the array beginning with \${parameter[offset]}.
+A negative offset is taken relative to one greater than the maximum index of the specified array.
+Note that a negative offset must be separated from the colon by at least one space to avoid being confused with the :- expansion.
 Substring indexing is zero-based unless the positional parameters are used, in which case the indexing starts at 1.

+\${!prefix}

-\${!prefix} \${!prefix@}
+\${!prefix@}